Introduction

 Why It’s Important

-⬥ Changing your weapon during a channeled ability such as during Rapid Fire will cancel the ability abruptly.
+⬥ Changing your weapon during a channeled ability such as during Rapid Fire

 ⬥ Some abilities and special attacks are tied to your main hand weapon.
 Changing weapons loses the buff.

-• After using Greater Concentrated Blast your next ability must be dual-wield as well, to use the crit chance buff.
+your next ability must be with the same weapon as well, to use the crit chance buff

-• Some special attacks like ECB spec are tied to your main hand weapon as well, and changing weapons loses the buff.
+are tied to your main hand weapon as well, and changing weapons loses the buff

-⬥ Mistakes like these, and more, can cost significant lost damage potential, and are essential to avoid.
+⬥ Mistakes like these, and more, can cost significant lost damage potential, and are essential to avoid

 How to Fix

-⬥ Learn when you can and cannot switch weapons, and deliberately practice proper juggling rotations to ensure that you commit the correct actions to muscle memory.
+Learn when you can and cannot switch weapons, and deliberately practice proper juggling rotations to ensure that you commit the correct actions to muscle memory.
+In the long term, it is easier to learn good habits than to unlearn bad ones.

 Cheaping Out On Supplies